 External crises challenge the well-being of employees, which also affects the workplace's resilience to crises.
-The purpose of these recommendations is to help health care workplaces draw up a concrete plan to prevent excessive strain in nursing personnel during an external crisis.
+The purpose of these recommendations is to assist the workplaces of the rescue and emergency medical services to draw up a concrete plan to prevent excessive strain, especially in firefighters and paramedics, during an external crisis.